bhawiyuga/workshop-python-geospatial-2025/Readme.md

 # Python for Geospatial Data Workshop

 ## Introduction
-This repo contains the materials for the Python for Geospatial Data Workshop.
-There are two topics covered in this repo:
+This repo contains the materials for the Python for Geospatial Data Workshop on 12-13 March 2025.
-1. Calculating Zonal Statistics
-2. Parallel raster computation using Dask

 ## How to run this notebook?
 1. Prepare the environment.
 Use tutorial in following [link](https://carpentries-incubator.github.io/geospatial-python/index.html).
 Note: you can skip installing `mamba`